lambdamikel/LambdaSpeak/README.md

   3. **SSA-1 mode:** In this mode, LambdaSpeak emulates the **Amstrad SSA-1 Speech Synthesizer**.
 The SSA-1 synthesizer uses a very different speech chip, the SPO-256 from General Instruments.
 This chip offers phoneme-based speech synthesis.
 The emulation of the SSA-1 is achieved by translating SPO-256 phonemes into DECtalk phonemes.
 Whereas the SSA-1 works synchronously, i.e., a phoneme is immediately uttered as soon as it arrives, this is not possible with the Epson chip.
 Hence, LambdaSpeak employs a phoneme buffer which is first filled with phonemes, and the buffer is flushed and spoken if no phoneme has arrived for a couple of milliseconds (a configurable flush buffer delay).
 Hence, the SSA-1 emulation works asynchronously, and a slight delay between phoneme sending and speaking should be expected.
   The SSA-1 uses ports &FBEE and &FAEE.
 Please note that it is impossible to emulate the low quality robotic sound of the SPO-256 with a modern speech IC such as the Epson S1V30120, so the SSA-1 emulation will actually produce understandable speech that sounds much better than the original.

   4. **DK'tronics mode:** In this mode, the **DK'tronics Speech Synthesizer** is emulated.
+The DK'tronics uses port &FBFE.
 The DK'tronics speech synthesizer is very similar to the SSA-1; it uses the same SPO-256 speech chip.
 However, the driver software and |RSX extensions are different.
 Moreover, a ROM version of the DK'tronics driver software was / is available, unlike for the SSA-1.
 The DK'tronics software implements a less advanced text-to-phoneme speech translation software than the SSA-1 driver software; the former sounds better, IMHO.
 The LambdaSpeak implementation of the DK'tronics speech synthesizer works similar to the SSA-1 emulation, i.e., a phoneme buffer and auto-flushing (and speaking) of the phoneme buffer after a configurable time delay of inactivity is performed.
 CPC port &DK'tronic &FBFE is used.
 Again, the DK'tronics emulation sounds much better than the original, given the much more advanced and capable speech chip used for LambdaSpeak.

 * An 8bit PCM Sample Player, compatible with the **Amdrum** drum computer module.
 In **Amdrum mode**, 8bit PCM samples can be sent to port &FFxx which are being played immediately (in realtime) by LambdaSpeak.
 This mode can only be left by power cycling LambdaSpeak; even the reset button is ineffective in this mode (all ATmega 644 interrupts are disabled for maximal sample playing quality).
 The PCM audio is produced by the ATmega 644 microcontroller.